prognar/5-Star/brand_standards.md

 - **Zone Scorecards**: 4 tabs — Overview (Goal Tracker, Tier Cards, Sankey, Trend, Binding, Spotlight, Default Watch, Best Improvers), Portfolio (DMA/Area/Store drill-down), Boot Camps (date-aggregated Boot Camp workshop history with sparkline trends and per-store drill-down), Targeting (Bootcamp-tier store areas by count and concentration with binding focus bars)
 - **Zone Scorecards → Boot Camps tab**: Workshop count is by distinct date (each date = one workshop), not per-store entries
 - **Leadership Summary (Workshops tab)**: Workshop Effectiveness comparing Boot Camp **and Rising Star** attendees vs. control group, plus date-aggregated national workshop list and per-FOP summaries
-- **Benchmark month**: For workshops, the baseline is a rolling 3-month average of the latest available 5-star data before the workshop (workshop_month-3 through workshop_month-1).
-Follow-ups use fixed periods: 30-day (next month only), 60-day (next 2 months averaged), 90-day (next 3 months averaged)
+- **Benchmark month**: For workshops, the baseline is a rolling 3-month average of the latest available 5-star data before the workshop.
+The anchor month depends on the workshop day: on/after the 15th → anchor = workshop_month - 1; before the 15th → anchor = workshop_month - 2.
+Baseline = average of months (anchor-2, anchor-1, anchor).
+Follow-ups start the month after the workshop: 30-day (month 1 after), 60-day (average of months 1–2 after), 90-day (average of months 1–3 after).
+All 3 months in a period must have data.
+No estimated baseline fallback — if required months aren't available, baseline is null and post-scores won't display.

 ---